freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-tools-for-web-developers/index.md

 - **<a href='http://colorsafe.co' target='_blank' rel='nofollow'>Color Safe Palette Generator</a>**

-   This website can help you to create a color palette that is based on the WCAG guidelines for text and background contrast ratios.
+   This website helps you create a color palette that is based on the WCAG guidelines for text and background contrast ratios.

 - **<a href='http://www.checkmycolours.com' target='_blank' rel='nofollow'>Check My Colours</a>**